 Capital Outlay Projects

-The Controller’s Office, the Budget Office, and the Office of Facilities Services, Capital coordinate to establish major capital project codes.
+The Controller’s Office, the Budget Office, and the Office of Facilities Services, Capital coordinate to establish major capital project account identifiers.

-Facilities Services, Operations interacts with the Budget Office and Controller’s Office to establish minor capital improvement accounts.
+Facilities Services, Operations interacts with the Controller’s Office to establish minor capital improvement projects.

 Miscellaneous Revolving Funds

-The Budget Office and the Controller’s Office interact to establish these account codes.
+The Budget Office and the Controller’s Office interact to establish these account identifiers.

 Changing Account Titles